 It combines open-source metrics with an enterprise platform: Confident AI brings a full-fledged platform to those using DeepEval, and it just works without additional setup.
 This simplifies cross-team collaboration and centralizes AI testing.

-It is evals centric, not just an UI solution: Customers appreciate that it is not another observability platform with generic tracing.
+It is evals centric, not just an observability solution: Customers appreciate that it is not another observability platform with generic tracing.
 Confident AI offers evals that is deeply integrated with LLM traces, that operates on different components within your AI agents.

 Bottom line: Confident AI is the best LangSmith alternative for growth-stage startups to mid-sized enterprises.
-It takes an evaluation-first approach to observability, while not vendor-locked into the āLangā ecosystem.
+It takes an evaluation-first approach to observability, while not vendor-locked into the “Lang” ecosystem.

-Itās broad eval capabilities mean you donāt have to adopt multiple solutions within your org, and the Evals API makes it flexible enough for customization.
+It’s broad eval capabilities mean you don’t have to adopt multiple solutions within your org, and AI app playgrounds allow non-technical users to run evals without touching a line of code.

 2. Arize AI